 Unfortunately, one of the consequences of avoiding social situations is that you never have the opportunity to:

-- build up your confidence interacting with others, or
+- Build up your confidence interacting with others

-Note: Of course, there are many aspects to effective communication, and you may want more specific help in certain areas (for example, learning how to deal with conflict, presentation skills, giving feedback, etc...).
+Note: Of course, there are many aspects to effective communication and you may want more specific help in certain areas (e.g. learning how to deal with conflict, presentation skills, giving feedback, etc.).
 For more specific help, please see the “Recommended Readings” list at the end of this module.

 A large part of what we communicate to each other is nonverbal.
 What you say to people with your eyes or your body language is just as powerful as what you say with words.
 When you feel anxious, you might behave in ways that are designed to avoid communicating with others.
 For example, you may avoid eye contact or speak very softly.
 In other words, you are trying not to communicate, likely to avoid being judged negatively by others.
 However, your body language and tone of voice does communicate powerful messages to others about your: